Biography

 Selected Public Collections

-National Portrait Gallery, London, England
+National Portrait Gallery, London, UK

 Pictet & Cie’s Art Collection